Business Writing Style Guide

 • The hyphen is the shortest of the three horizontal marks, and is used primarily to create compound words, e.g. “single-quoted”, “double-quoted”.
 I don’t use spaces around a hyphen unless it’s hanging as part of a list, e.g. “single- and double-quoted”.
 On the American English keyboard, the hyphen key is just above the letter “p” and unshifted.

 • En dash is the middle child—longer than a hyphen but shorter than an em dash, and frequently overlooked.
-En dash indicates “through”, and is most commonly used to indicate inclusive time, date, and page ranges, (e.g. “Jan–Dec”, “9–5”).
+The en dash indicates “through”, and is most commonly used to indicate inclusive time, date, and page ranges (e.g. “Jan–Dec”, “9–5”).

 • The em dash is the longest of these marks.
-I use it to break the end of a sentence out from the main clause, or to enclose a word or phrase.
-I prefer the emphasis that spaces around an em dash provide—but the correct approach is no spaces.
+I used to use it to break the end of a sentence out from the main clause, or to enclose a word or phrase for emphasis; however AI content generation has ruined the mark due to overuse.
+Until AI-generated content is improved, I do not use em dashes.

 Hyphenated Words